JonPSmith/MultiProgPackTool/README.md

 *NOTE: I cover this bounded context sub-application approach in [part 2 of my evolving modular monolith](#) series.*

-This modular approach is useful for two reasons:
+This modular approach has three benefits:

 - It breaks up a complex application into bounded context sub-applications, which are managed via NuGet packages.
 - It allows a development team to work on a bounded context sub-application separately for the main application.
+- If you are adding a new feature an old application which is hard to extend, then you can build a separate solution using a more modern design and inset that package into your existing application via a NuGet package.

+I build the `MultiProjPack` tool because the normal NuGet tools don't handle certain things, for instance:

-The `MultiProjPack` tool is needed because some of the projects in a sub-application can have projects that aren't linked to a 'top' project, and some projects might not be linked to any other project because they are only linked via dependency injection.
-It also builds  a combined list of the NuGet packages covering all the project.
-Both of these aren't easy to do with the normal NuGet tools.
+1. The normal tools assume a main project, with references to sub-projects.
+But in the bounded context case you have multiple projects and not all of them are linked to a single, main project.
+In fact, some projects may not be referenced directly by any project beacause they are only accessed via dependency injection.
+2. The normal tools don't concatenate the NuGet packages referenced by the projects.
+3. The the `MultiProjPack` tool can add some features that speeds up the local testing of the created NuGet package - see [part 4 of my evolving modular monolith](#) series, which is about testing when using this bounded context/NuGet package approach.

 See [Release Notes](https://github.com/JonPSmith/MultiProgPackTool/blob/main/ReleaseNotes.md) file for changes to this tool.